dockur/windows/readme.md

 ## Disclaimer ⚖️

-*The product names, logos, brands, and other trademarks referred to within us are the property of their respective trademark holders.
+*The product names, logos, brands, and other trademarks referres within us are the property of their respective trademark holders.
 This project not affiliated, sponsored, or endorsed by Microsoft Corporation.*

 [build_url]: https://github.com/dockur/windows/
 [hub_url]: https://hub.docker.com/r/dockurr/windows/